pydata/xarray/doc/io.rst

 Pickle support is important because it doesn't require any external libraries and lets you use xarray objects with Python modules like :py:mod:`multiprocessing`.
-However, there are important caveats:
+However, there are two important caveats:

 1. To simplify serialization, xarray's support for pickle currently loads all array values into memory before dumping an object.
 This means it is not